Chan Chan (singer): Career

 Chan Chan released her first album, Tage So Yin Achit Be Lo De, shortly after winning the Melody World contest.
 "Love Is All We Need Indeed" (တကယ်ဆိုရင်အချစ်ပဲလိုတယ်), the hit song of this album is the cover version of a famous Chinese song.
 She was awarded "Best-selling album – Female" by City FM in 2010.
 In 2011, she was titled the "Most popular female singer of the year" by City FM.
 Her second album Theik Chit De, Ayan Mon De was released in early 2012.
+In 2013, she won the 'People's Choice Award' and 'First Runner-up' in People Magazine modelling contest.

-On June and July 2019 she held a United States tour thorough the main cities of the country.
+From 2015 to 2016, she participated as a judge in the 1st season of Myanmar Idol.
+Between June and July 2019, she held a United States tour through the main cities of the country.

-She was involved as a Judge in Myanmar Idol Season 1 (2015–2016).

 Brand ambassadorship

-She represented the Paul Mitchell hairstyle products brand in 2009, and is currently the Brand Ambassador for Banchack Lubricant in Thailand.
+She represented the Paul Mitchell hairstyle products brand in 2009, and the Brand Ambassador for Banchack Lubricant in Thailand.

 Political activities

-On 2 April 2021, in the aftermath of the 2021 Myanmar coup d'état, warrants for her arrest were issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
+On 2 April 2021, in the aftermath of the 2021 Myanmar coup d'état, an arrest warrant was issued to her under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.
+She requested permission for ethnic armed groups to enter the cities openly in order to protect the people who are striving to make the anti-junta protest successful.

+On 19 February 2022, her homes and business property were confiscated by the military council.
+She held a concert series called "Chan Chan Australia Tour 2023" in several Australian cities—including Sydney, Melbourne, Perth, Brisbane, and Adelaide—to raise funds for the people of Myanmar affected by the civil war.
+In September 2024, Chan Chan held a series of charity concerts across major cities in Japan to raise funds for humanitarian aid and support for flood-affected communities in Myanmar.

+In June 2025, the military council announced that purchasing or distributing products linked to Chan Chan and other anti-junta activists abroad would be considered a criminal offense.
+Three people, including influential figure John Lwin, were arrested for allegedly distributing products associated with Chan Chan.